mwrites/w3-solana-thumbs-up/README.md

 ## Credit

+- Credit to Nader Dabit [https://twitter.com/dabit3] for the createKeyPair.js
-Checkout for more projects like this!
-[BuildSpace](https://buildspace.so/)
+- Checkout [BuildSpace](https://buildspace.so/) for more projects like this